Speed up models by compiling them

 There are a few limitations you should be aware of when using torch.compile in conjunction with the Trainer:

-• The Trainer currently does not reapply torch.compile over DDP/FSDP, meaning distributed operations can’t benefit from speed ups at the moment.
-This limitation will be lifted in the future.
+• The Trainer currently does not reapply torch.compile over DDPStrategy and FSDPStrategy, meaning distributed operations can’t benefit from speed ups at the moment.
+This limitation can be avoided by using ModelParallelStrategy, as described in Apply torch.compile in configure_model above.

 • In some cases, using self.log() in your LightningModule will cause compilation errors.
 Until addressed, you can work around these issues by applying torch.compile to the submodule(s) of your LightningModule rather than to the entire LightningModule at once.